-YouTube already supports many different formats, so which format to use depends mostly on your own personal preference.
-Obviously you should, in most cases, aim not change the aspect ratio of your video, and also not to lower the quality below the original source material.
+YouTube has support for many different video formats, so which to use depends mostly on your own personal preference.
+You should, in most cases, aim not change the aspect ratio of your video, and also not lower the quality below the original source material.

-A higher bitrate does not necessarily equal a higher quality.
-It is in fact possible to get good video quality, even with bitrates as low as 1-2k, but it depends on your codec, and it may require some extra work to configure your codec, if a low-file size is your goal.
+Keep in mind, a high bitrate does not necessarily equal higher quality.
+It is sometimes possible to get good video quality with bitrates as low as 1-2k, but it depends on your codec and source material.

 Choosing the right format and codecs

-For video intended to be uploaded on the Internet, we often want to optimize the filesize, so we avoid spending a long time uploading.
-So try using either the MP4 or avi container formats with the h.264 or h.265 video codecs.
-Depending on your requirements in regards to quality, you can generally get away with setting a fairly low bitrate with those formats.
+For video intended to be uploaded on the Internet, we often want to optimize the filesize, to speed up the uploading of our videos.
+So, try using either the MP4 or avi container formats with the h.264 or h.265 video codecs.
+Depending on your requirements in regards to quality, you can generally get away with a fairly low bitrate with those formats.
 DIVx and xVID are also good options.

 Some video editors may have a template specifically created for "Internet", but if your aim is a low file size, then you likely want to use a custom setting.
 Some codecs, such as h.264, good old DIVx and xVID, can preserve quality at relatively low bitrates.

-For videos that will be uploaded, you often want to save your bandwidth and upload time, so using a different codec than those that came with your video editor can sometimes be a good idea.
+For videos that will be uploaded, you often want to save your bandwidth and upload time, so using a different codec than those that came with your video editor can sometimes be nessecery.

-For xVID, and source video at around DVD quality, a bitrate between 1k and 3k (in kbps) should suffice, and you should not notice much of a drop in quality, if done right.
+For xVID, and source video at around DVD quality (480p), a bitrate between 1k and 3k (in kbps) should suffice, and you should not notice much of a drop in quality, if done right.

 It depends on the source however.
 For HD video, you still want to experiment as of what is acceptable to you.
 You can try around 7000kbps, and then move your way up if needed – this also depends on codec used.
 For higher quality HD, try aiming at 10-20k.